 Lenin died in 1924, leaving no clear successor.
 Leon Trotsky, the commander of the Red Army, was a candidate.
 The government had been run during Lenin’s illness by a triumvirate consisting of Joseph Stalin, Grigory Zinoviev and Lev Kamenev, and each of them was a potential leader.
 So was the moderate communist, Nikolai Bukharin.

 Stalin was the least polished member of this group — “his political horizon is restricted, his theoretical equipment primitive,” wrote Trotsky1 — but he was a political animal.
 He had become General Secretary of the Communist Party in 1922, and had used the powers of his position to build up a clientele throughout the country.
 He was in complete control by the early 1930s.

 Stalin did not tolerate dissent, or even the possibility of dissent.
 Trotsky was removed from office in 1925, expelled from the Communist Party in 1927, deported in 1929, assassinated in 1940.
-Zinoviev and Kemenev were accused of plotting to overthrow the state in 1936.
-They were convicted at a show trial and executed.
+Zinoviev and Kemenev were accused of plotting to overthrow the state in 1936, convicted at a show trial, and executed.
 Bukharin was likewise tried and executed in 1938.